 Don’t take my word for it.

-Research out of the University of Guelph in Ontario Canada revealed that interval training—a form of training that consists of burns of speed followed by low-intensity recovery intervals—burns more calories and improve fitness more quickly and faster than low-intensity, steady-state exercise.
+Research out of the University of Guelph in Ontario Canada revealed that interval training (HIIT)—a form of training that consists of burns of speed followed by low-intensity recovery intervals—burns more calories and improve fitness more quickly and faster than low-intensity, steady-state exercise.

 Here’s how to proceed.

-Start the session with a 10-minute slow jog warm –up.
+Start your HIIT running workout with a 10-minute slow jog warm –up.
 Next, run as fast as you can for 30 seconds, then jog slowly or walk for 30 to 60 seconds as recovery.
 Repeat the cycle for 20 minutes then wrap it up with a decent cool-down.

 The intensity level you want to aim for is where you’re out of breath, but still able to keep up the intensity for those 30 seconds.